AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Transport Across Membranes: Passive vs Active

 Membrane transport questions ask three things: whether ATP is required, which direction the substance moves relative to its gradient, and whether a protein or vesicle is involved.
 Passive transport moves down a gradient without ATP, while active transport and vesicle transport require energy to move materials against gradients or in bulk.
+For the Gradient Detective Lab, concentration gradient rules, and AP-style practice, see the passive transport and diffusion study guide.
+For ATP-powered pumps, the sodium-potassium pump, and the Pump Power Lab, see the active transport study guide.

 Transport typeUses ATP?DirectionExampleAP clue